makersacademy/chitter-challenge/README.md

 ## Experience.

 Even though I've reached the MVP and added features that we not even required in the task (comments), I feel that I haven't spend on databases enough time.
 The exercise was very challenging and needed me to use different skills and 'tricks' in order to achieve a nice and concise code.
-I feel pretty tired after this one, but I guess it's because at the start I didn't expect this challange to be that complex and so I went on a Saturday trip instead of coding the whole weekend (and therefore organising the working hours better)...

 * Things to improve: